atomicarchitects/atomicarchitects.github.io/index.md

 </table>

 ## <a href="https://blondegeek.github.io/">Tess Smidt</a> {#tess}
 Tess is a physicist obsessed with the geometry of atomic systems.
 She will use any and all tools to understand it -- from first-principle calculations and neural networks to <a href="https://en.wikipedia.org/wiki/Dice#Applications">D&D dice</a> and parameteric computer models.
-Tess is the 2018 Alvarez Postdoctoral Fellow in Computing Sciences at Lawrence Berkeley Lab and heads the Atomic Architects.
+Tess is an incoming Assistant Professor in EECS at MIT and heads the Atomic Architects.

 ## <a href="https://mariogeiger.ch/">Mario Geiger</a> {#mario}
 Mario works on neural networks.
 When not at Berkeley Lab, he lives in Switzerland.
 His favorite ice cream flavor is pistachio.
 Mario is the <a href="https://en.wikipedia.org/wiki/Benevolent_dictator_for_life">BDFL</a> of <a href="https://github.com/e3nn/e3nn">e3nn</a>, a framework for neural networks with Euclidean symmetry.